At Last

-"At Last" is a song written by Mack Gordon and Harry Warren for the musical film Sun Valley Serenade (1941).
-Glenn Miller and his orchestra recorded the tune several times, with a 1942 version reaching number two on the US Billboard pop music chart.
+"At Last" is a song written by Mack Gordon and Harry Warren for the 1941 musical film Sun Valley Serenade.
+Glenn Miller and his orchestra recorded the tune several times, and a 1942 version reached number two on the US Billboard pop chart.

-In 1960, rhythm and blues singer Etta James recorded an arrangement by Riley Hampton that improvised on Warren's original melody.
-Etta James's rendition was the title track on her debut album At Last!
-(1960) and was eventually inducted into the Grammy Hall of Fame in 1999.
-Most recently, Celine Dion and Beyoncé have also had chart successes with the song.
+In 1960, rhythm and blues singer Etta James recorded an arrangement by Riley Hampton that expanded on Warren's original melody.
+Her rendition served as the title track of her debut album At Last! and was inducted into the Grammy Hall of Fame in 1999.
+The song has since been recorded by many artists, with later chart successes by Celine Dion and Beyoncé.

 Glenn Miller original renditions

-Prior to release of Sun Valley Serenade, "At Last" was performed in the film by Glenn Miller and his orchestra, with vocals by John Payne and Lynn Bari, dubbed by Pat Friday.
-Studio head Darryl Zanuck reportedly said: "There are too many big ones in this.
-Let's save one for the next."
-The "At Last" vocal by Payne and Bari was thus deleted from the film, although instrumental versions remained, including in the Black Ice Ballet finale.
-The vocal version was included in the movie Orchestra Wives (1942), which also featured the Glenn Miller orchestra.
-It was sung by Ray Eberle and Bari, again dubbed by Friday.
+Before the release of Sun Valley Serenade, "At Last" was performed in the film by Glenn Miller and his orchestra, with vocals by John Payne and Lynn Bari, dubbed by Pat Friday.
+Studio head Darryl Zanuck reportedly objected that the film contained "too many big ones" and decided to hold the song for a later production.
+As a result, the Payne–Bari vocal was removed from the final cut, although instrumental versions remained, including in the Black Ice Ballet finale.
+The vocal arrangement was later used in Orchestra Wives (1942), again with Miller's orchestra, sung by Ray Eberle and Bari, with Friday dubbing Bari's part.

-Unreleased recordings of the song were made in 1941 by Glenn Miller.
-A new version was recorded by Glenn Miller and His Orchestra in Hollywood on May 20, 1942, and released by RCA Victor Records as a 78 single, backed with the A-side "(I've Got a Gal In) Kalamazoo".
-The song entered the US Billboard pop music chart (called "Songs with the Most Radio Plugs" at the time) on August 1, 1942, at number 17 and peaked at number two on August 29, 1942.
-It spent a total of 17 weeks on the chart and later became a musical standard.
+Unreleased recordings of the song were made by Miller in 1941.
+A new studio version was recorded in Hollywood on May 20, 1942, and issued by RCA Victor as a 78 rpm single, backed with the A-side "(I've Got a Gal in) Kalamazoo".
+The song entered the US Billboard pop chart (then titled "Songs with the Most Radio Plugs") on August 1, 1942, at number 17, and peaked at number two on August 29, 1942.
+It remained on the chart for 17 weeks and later became a standard.

-The personnel on the 1942 studio recording of "At Last": Ray Eberle (vocals), Billy May, John Best, Steve Lipkins, R.D.
-McMickle (trumpet), Glenn Miller, Jim Priddy, Paul Tanner, Frank D'Annolfo (trombone), Lloyd "Skip" Martin, Wilbur Schwartz (clarinet, alto saxophone), Tex Beneke, Al Klink (tenor saxophone), Ernie Caceres (baritone saxophone), Chummy MacGregor (piano), Bobby Hackett (guitar), Edward "Doc" Goldberg (string bass), and Maurice Purtill (drums).
+The personnel on the 1942 studio recording were: Ray Eberle (vocals); Billy May, John Best, Steve Lipkins, R.D.
+McMickle (trumpet); Glenn Miller, Jim Priddy, Paul Tanner, Frank D'Annolfo (trombone); Lloyd "Skip" Martin, Wilbur Schwartz (clarinet, alto saxophone); Tex Beneke, Al Klink (tenor saxophone); Ernie Caceres (baritone saxophone); Chummy MacGregor (piano); Bobby Hackett (guitar); Edward "Doc" Goldberg (string bass); and Maurice Purtill (drums).
 The arrangement was by Jerry Gray and Bill Finegan.

-When RCA Victor issued two 10-inch LP soundtracks to Sun Valley Serenade and Orchestra Wives in 1954, to coincide with the theatrical reissue of the two films, the outtake version of "At Last" from "Sun Valley Serenade" was included, heard for the first time, but the version in Orchestra Wives was not.
-This latter rendition was eventually on LP in 1958, in the 20th-Fox double-disc (TCF-100-2) Glenn Miller Compilation of His Original Film Soundtracks.
+When RCA Victor issued two 10-inch LP soundtracks to Sun Valley Serenade and Orchestra Wives in 1954, to coincide with the theatrical reissue of both films, the outtake version of "At Last" from Sun Valley Serenade was included for the first time.
+The Orchestra Wives version did not appear until 1958, when it was released on the 20th-Century Fox double-disc set Glenn Miller: Compilation of His Original Film Soundtracks (TCF-100-2).